 In SQL, operators are symbols or keywords used to perform operations on data, such as comparisons, arithmetic, logical checks, and pattern matching.
-They are used mainly in queries (e.g., inside the WHERE
+They are used mainly in queries (e.g., inside the WHERE, SELECT, and HAVING clauses).

 Here’s a breakdown of the main types of SQL operators: